 "(ix) (x) it is a “forward contract merchant” within the meaning of the United States Bankruptcy Code; (y) it is an "eligible contract participant" as such term is defined in the Commodity Exchange Act, as amended 7 U.S.C. § 1 (a) (12); and (z) it is an "eligible contract entity" as such term is defined in the Commodity Exchange Act, as amended 7 U.S.C. § 1 (a) (11)."

-6. Part 1(o), "Confidentiality", shall be deleted in its entirety, and replaced with the following:
+6. [Should only be needed in EEI Master to clarify the “Cover Sheet” terms are covered by confidentiality covenant] Part 1(o), "Confidentiality", shall be deleted in its entirety, and replaced with the following:

 (o) Confidentiality.
 Section 10.11 is amended to add the phrase "or the completed Cover Sheet to this Master Agreement" immediately before the phrase "to a third party" immediately after the phrase "(other than the Party's".